The Tyee: Awards

 In 2007, The Tyee was recognized nationally by the Canadian Journalism Foundation with an Honourable Mention in the category of Excellence in Journalism for Small, Medium, or Local Media.
-The category includes all Canadian online journalism with fewer than 500,000 unique visitors a month.

-The Tyee was awarded the Edward R. Murrow Award by the Radio and Television News Directors Association in 2009 and 2011.
-It was the only Canadian news organization to be honoured for the national (North America-wide) category in 2011.

-The Tyee won the Canadian Journalism Foundation Excellence in Journalism Award in 2009 and 2011.
+It was awarded the Edward R. Murrow Award by the Radio and Television News Directors Association in 2009 and 2011.
+It also won the Canadian Journalism Foundation Excellence in Journalism Award in 2009 and 2011.

 At 2020 Digital Publishing Awards, The Tyee received gold for General Excellence in the Small Publication category.

-The Tyee was awarded The Bill Good Award for making "a significant contribution to journalism in the province" at the 2021 Webster Awards.
+It was awarded The Bill Good Award for making "a significant contribution to journalism in the province" at the 2021 Webster Awards.
 The same year, it won "B.C.
 Magazine of the Year" at the Alberta Magazine Awards.

 Funding

 In 2010, according to Beers, The Tyee's annual revenue of about $500,000 to $600,000 included $450,000 from ongoing sale of equity, $75,000 from advertising, $50,000 from grants, $25,000 from reader donations, and several thousand from renting out newsroom desks.
 The outlet has steadily increased its reliance on reader donations since 2009 through its Tyee Builders membership program.
 The Tyee has been commended for its creative and unique fundraising efforts, from offering merchandise and signed books to giving donors editorial sway.
 For example, Beers provided donors a choice of which issues The Tyee should cover during Canada's 2009 elections — the pledge brought in $25,000 in 10 days.
 In 2014, a campaign to "take The Tyee national" raised $118,000 in three weeks.

 Until 2018, The Tyee was owned by a majority and minority shareholder.
 The majority shareholder was Working Enterprises, a family of companies affiliated with the British Columbia Federation of Labor that also includes insurance, travel and financial services firms that cater to Canadian union members.
 In exchange for an annual subsidy of $300,000, Working Enterprises owned two-thirds of The Tyee's theoretically for-profit operation.
 Investors Eric Peterson and Christina Munck were The Tyee's minority shareholder at the time.
 In 2018, Peterson and Munck were asked to step in as the outlet's sole investor.

 In a 2016 Canadaland interview with Jesse Brown, Beers said that "special interests" always fund media.
 "I can't imagine a media that isn't funded by special interest".
 In 2019, The Tyee projected 29 per cent of its annual revenue would come from reader contributions.
 By 2020, that number had risen to 34 per cent and in 2021 The Tyee reported 47 per cent of its revenue came from reader donations.
 The Tyee has received funding from progressive U.S. fiscal sponsor Tides Foundation, which it reported on its website.
 It also receives funding from government and private donors such as Eric Peterson and Christina Munck.